Estate Agent Speak: Property Descriptions

 Like the Marks and Spencer grocery adverts, property descriptions can become convoluted.
 Instead of a family property in the countryside you’re faced with a charming character property boasting original features in a rural location.

 Understanding estate agent lingo can be a chore, especially when certain words obfuscate a clear description.
 Fortunately, we have taken some of the most popular turns of phrase from property advertisements and provided you with a clear definition, allowing you to make a better-informed decision when hunting for a home.
 Here are our property description examples.

 Many property listing descriptions feature the word ‘character’.
 It tends to be a buzzword estate agents use to describe older houses, including period and farmhouse styles.
 Some homes may not be obviously characterful from the outside but may contain character features such as beams or original fireplaces or floors.

-726 property descriptions across Zoopla and RightMove contained the phrase ‘popular area’.
+726 property descriptions across Zoopla and Rightmove contained the phrase ‘popular area’.
 Typically, popular areas contain it all; schools, amenities, transport links.
 They also often attract families wanting a safe and easy location to raise their children.
 Sometimes ‘popular area’ is a way of referring to a residential estate.

 No onward chain

 Having no onward chain when purchasing a property means the chain stops with you and the home you are buying.
-If you are a first time buyer or a cash buyer, this is a positive position to be in as it stops a large chain from forming which are prone to complications due to the amount of people involved.
+If you are a first time buyer or a cash buyer, this is a positive position to be in as it stops a large chain from forming which are prone to complications due to the number of people involved.

-When a property is described as ‘cosy’ we often envisage dark winter evenings spent warm in a comfy armchair, cradling a hot chocolate.
+When a property is described as ‘cosy’ we often envisage dark winter evenings spent warmly in a comfy armchair, cradling a hot chocolate.
 Whilst for some properties this will be a reality, for others, cosy is a kind way of describing a property as small.

-Of all the descriptions across RightMove and Zoopla, 647 classed the property as a blank canvas.
+Of all the descriptions across Rightmove and Zoopla, 647 classed the property as a blank canvas.
 A lot of homeowners enjoy leaving their own mark on a home without too much stripping of wallpaper or tearing up old carpet, so a blank canvas is perfect.
-However, a blank canvas can also be a clever way of describing a property that needs some serious TLC – photographs and a viewing will help you distinguish which it is.
+However, a blank canvas can also be a clever way of describing a property that needs some serious TLC – photographs and viewing it will help you distinguish which it is.

 Some people dream of living in the countryside and properties in rural locations can be extremely sought after.
 Stereotypically homes in rural locations tend to be stone cottages, sprawling farmhouses or converted barns.
 However, strictly speaking, a rural area is anything outside of a city or town.